Questions and Answers on Evictions and Foreclosures in

 This fact sheet was created in partnership with New Hampshire Legal Assistance (NHLA).
 It is not a replacement for legal advice: If you have more detailed questions about a specific situation, contact NHLA through their Legal Advice and Referral Center (LARC) (800-639-5290 or https://nhlegalaid.org/about/legal-advice-and-referral-center (9 AM – 1 PM, M-F)).

 The Centers for Disease and Prevention (CDC) national moratorium on evictions for non-payment went into effect September 4.
-The end date has been extended from December 31, 2020 to January 31, 2021.
+The end date has been extended to June 20, 2021.

-Non-CDC federal moratoriums are confusing and are based, generally, on what forbearance landlords are receiving.
+There are a few other moratoriums which are based, generally, on what forbearance landlords are receiving.
 See #1 below (“Can I be evicted for non-payment of rent?”).

 Can I be evicted if I can’t pay my rent?